-So that the limited amount of the waste metal goes into the weld metal and there by the carbon transfer the carbon from the base metal to the weld metal is reduced.
-This is called dilution, we try to reduce the dilution by reducing the melting of the base metal and for that purpose what we have to do we have to use we have to reduce the heat being supplied, so net heat input is reduced.
-So that the extent of the base metal melting can be reduced to reduce the dilutions.

-So the transfer of the carbon into the weld metal is reduced, we also put, so we try to use as minimum possible welding current is as possible.
-So that and if the heat input if the welding current is reduced very limited amount of the heat will be generated.
-This in turn will reduce the weld bead size which is being deposited every time.
-And this will also reduce the depth of penetration.
+This is called dilution.
+We try to reduce the dilution by reducing the melting of the base metal and for that purpose what we have to do we have to use we have to reduce the heat being supplied.
+So net heat input is reduced so that the extent of the base metal melting can be reduced to reduce the dilution so the transfer of the carbon into the weld metal is reduced. reduced we also put so we try to use as minimum possible welding current as possible.
+So that and if the heat input if the welding current is reduced very limited amount of the heat will be generated this in turn will be reduced the weld bead size which is being deposited every time.
+So, shallow penetration, low heat input, very small bead, reduced penetration will be reducing the transfer of the carbon from the base metal to the weld metal and that is how it will be reducing the possibility for the higher CE, higher hardenability and that in turn will facilitate the formation of the softer software weld metal.

-So, shallow penetration, low heat input very small bead reduced penetration will be reducing the transfer of the carbon from the base metal to the weld metal.
-And that is how it will be reducing the possibility for the higher CE higher hardenability and that in turn will facilitate the formation of the softer heat affected softer weld metal.
-We cannot do in this case much with the heat affected zone but of course using suitable filler we can adjust the properties of the weld metal favorably, so that unnecessary cracking tendency of the weld metal is reduced.
+We cannot do in this case much with the heat affected zone but of course using the suitable filler we can adjust the properties of the weld metal favourably so that unnecessary cracking tendency of the weld metal is reduced.
 There is then we have to see the post weld heat treatment which can be given in case of the medium carbon steel weld joints.
-So, as I have said as far as the post weld heat treatment is concerned after the welding like this.
-In medium carbon steels which is having the tendency for formation of the low toughness, high hardness, heat affected zone having the martensite hard and brittle martensite.

-So, these all these are unfavourable things as far as the performance of the weld joint is concerned and especially if the weld joints are to be used for the dynamic conditions.
-Where impact loading is occurring or the fatigue loading is will be taking place during the service then it is important that suitable toughness is induced.
-And to induce this toughness the post weld heat treatment becomes an important step.

-So, but another there is another aspect like say this is steel is quenched and tempered condition or the normalized condition.
+So as I have said as far as the post weld heat treatment is concerned after the welding like this in medium carbon steels which is having the tendency for formation of the low high hardness, heat affected zone, having the martensite, hard and brittle martensite.
+So all these are unfavourable things as far as the performance of the weld joint is concerned and especially if the weld joints are to be used for the dynamic conditions where impact loading is occurring or the fatigue loading is a will be taking place during the service then it is important that suitable toughness is induced and to induce this toughness the post weld heat treatment becomes an important So, but there is another aspect like say this steel is in quenched and tempered condition or the normalized condition.
 So, the steel when it is in quenched and tempered condition when subjected to the welding the additional heat application in the heat affected zone causes the over tempering.

 And over tempering medium carbon steel in quenched and tempered conditions will be leading to the formation of the soft heat affected zone.
 So, if the steel is not in Q and T conditions and it is in normalized condition then it will be leading to the hardening.
-And if it is in the Q and T conditions then due to the over tempering

-HAz will be subjected to the softening.
-So, what will be having in this typical situation after the welding due to the martensitic transformation weld will be harder.
-But due to the over tempering HAz will be softer and then the base metal will be stronger.
+And if it is in the Q and T conditions then due to the over tempering HAZ will be subjected to the softening.
+So what we will be having in this typical situation after the welding.
+Due to the martensitic transformation weld will be harder but due to the over tempering HAZ will be softer and then the base metal will be stronger.